 We don’t know for sure that there will even be a Fitbit Ionic 2, but Wareable reports that the company’s CEO, James Park, has confirmed that it plans to launch a range of new smartwatches, and while the Fitbit Ionic 2 wasn’t named it’s likely to be among them.

+We've already seen the company introduce the Fitbit Versa this year, but it may be we see a new iteration of the Ionic later in 2018.
 Assuming there is a Fitbit Ionic 2 our only real guess at its launch date so far is potentially around a year after the original Fitbit Ionic, which mean a launch in or around September 2018.

 However, Fitbit doesn’t always stick to yearly upgrades.
 For example, the Fitbit Flex landed in 2013, but the Fitbit Flex 2 didn’t arrive until 2016, and many of the company's devices haven’t had a direct successor, so we wouldn’t count on seeing the Fitbit Ionic 2 next year.